angelasonline/langlayer/ACCESSIBILITY.md

-Before design-partner launch, still needed: a manual screen-reader pass (VoiceOver + NVDA) of the full join flow by an actual screen reader user, keyboard-only walkthrough of the console including push-to-talk alternative (spacebar toggle), and a Deaf user review of the ASL join experience.
-Budget for paid user testing; do not certify from this checklist alone.
+Before design-partner launch, still needed: a manual screen-reader pass (VoiceOver + NVDA) of the full join flow by an actual screen reader user, keyboard-only walkthrough of the console including push-to-talk alternative (spacebar toggle), and reviews from Deaf SMEs regarding ASL join experience.
+Budget for paid user testing; do not certify from a checklist alone.